-A total of 54 bird species were recorded across the nine quadrats during the 2020 surveys, which is similar to the average of 54.9 species across all years (Figure 10).
+A total of 49 bird species were recorded across the nine quadrats during the 2021 surveys, which is comparable to the average of 54.6 species across all years (Figure 10).
 Overall, the number of bird species recorded each year has remained relatively constant with no marked increase or decrease.
-No previously undetected species (from quadrat surveys) was recorded in 2020.
-Two species listed as vulnerable under the BC Act were detected in 2020 including the Little Lorikeet (Glossopsitta pusilla) at Q3, Q4, Q8 and the Glossy Black Cockatoo (Calyptorhynchus lathami) at Q1.
+One (1) previously undetected species was observed in 2021 within Q8 - the Whistling Kite (Haliastur sphenurus).
+Two (2) species listed as Vulnerable under the BC Act were detected in 2021: the Little Lorikeet (Glossopsitta pusilla) at Q2, Q5, Q7 and the Powerful Owl (Ninox strenua) at Q8.

-A total of 111 species have been recorded since monitoring began which belong to 41 families, of which the most common are Meliphagidae (Honeyeaters), Psittacidae (Parrots), Acanthizidae (Thornbills, Scrubwrens and Gerygones), Columbidae (Pigeons and Doves), Cuculidae (Cuckoos) and Artamidae (Woodswallows, Butcherbirds, Australian Magpies and Currawongs).
+A total of 112 species have been recorded since monitoring began which belong to 41 families, of which the most common are Meliphagidae (Honeyeaters), Psittacidae (Parrots), Acanthizidae (Thornbills, Scrubwrens and Gerygones), Columbidae (Pigeons and Doves), Cuculidae (Cuckoos) and Artamidae (Woodswallows, Butcherbirds, Australian Magpies and Currawongs).
 A total of 20 families were only represented on site by one species, however, several of these families such as the Podargidae (Frogmouths), Coraciidae (Rollers), Oriolidae (Orioles and Figbird), Dicaeidae (Flowerpeckers) and Megapode (Mound Builders) have only 1 - 3 species present in Australia.